-The sessions examined the artistic expressions of the Gullah, direct descendants of slaves who worked the rice plantations on the coastal islands off the shores of South Carolina and Georgia.
+The sessions will examine the artistic expressions of the Gullah, direct descendants of slaves who worked the rice plantations on the coastal islands off the shores of South Carolina and Georgia.
 Their history, stories, beliefs, and creative expressions are critical antecedents to African-American culture and the broader American mosaic, as we know it today.
-The workshop format followed the African tradition, where the arts are studied as interrelated living experiences rather than as separate entities.
-Participants were guided through the process of thinking about and using the arts to teach the humanities.
+The workshop format will follow the African tradition, where the arts are studied as interrelated living experiences rather than as separate entities.
+Participants will be guided through the process of thinking about and using the arts to teach the humanities.
 For example, how a specific song connects groups of people over time and demonstrates the viability of music as a tool for measuring continuity and change in cultural behavior.
-To more fully understand the Gullah culture from a holistic perspective, immersion experiences took place at The Penn Center in St. Helena Island, SC, Sapelo Island in McIntosh County, GA, and with the Georgia Sea Island Singers, and the Geechee Gullah Ring Shouters.
-Additional research activities included primary and secondary sources, written and oral texts, scholarly and personal narratives, photographs, videos and recordings.
+To more fully understand the Gullah culture from a holistic perspective, immersion experiences will take place at Penn Center, St. Helena Island, SC; Sapelo Island, McIntosh County, GA; the Georgia Historical Society and Pinpoint Heritage Museum, Savannah, GA; and with the Georgia Sea Island Singers and the Geechee Gullah Ring Shouters.
+Additional research activities will include primary and secondary sources, written and oral texts, scholarly and personal narratives, photographs, videos and recordings.